spawnmarvel/quickguides/amqp/Readme.md

 * https://www.rabbitmq.com/uri-spec.html
 * * The client must act as a TLS client, and begin the TLS handshake as soon as the underlying TCP/IP connection has been established.
 All AMQP 0-9-1 protocol data is sent as TLS "application data".
 Other than this, normal AMQP 0-9-1 behaviour is followed.
 * https://www.rabbitmq.com/uri-query-parameters.html
-* * amqps: TLS options can also be specified globally using the amqp_client.ssl_optionsmstsc configuration key in the rabbitmq.config or advanced.config
+* * amqps: TLS options can also be specified globally using the amqp_client.ssl_options configuration key in the rabbitmq.config or advanced.config
 * https://www.rabbitmq.com/ssl.html
 * * Peer verification is highly recommended in production environments.
 With careful consideration, disabling it can make sense in certain environments (e.g. development).
 * * Thus it is possible to create an encrypted TLS connection without having to verify certificates.
 Client libraries usually support both modes of operation.